Dragon-Wu1/Stramlit-Back-end/README.md

  List the package in the requirements.txt when log in,for input the password,it need to press enter to confirm the password after input the password.
  This is an link to enter to the back end(https://dragon-wu1-stramlit-back-end-streamlit-app-99ifav.streamlit.app/)
+# For log in
-# admin name:hunter
+ admin name:hunter
-# admin password:1234
+ admin password:1234
 #
 # 2) is directly run the program in python
-# run the back.py and install the package from requirement.txt
+ run the back.py and install the package from requirement.txt
+ # For log in
-# admin name:hunter
+ admin name:hunter
-# admin password:1234
+ admin password:1234